 What Do Siskins Look Like?

 Siskins are compact, greenish-yellow birds.
 Male siskins have a brighter yellow-green color and a black cap on their heads, especially noticeable in spring.
 Females are less vibrant, blending in with olive-green shades that help them hide among trees.
-Their forked tails and pointed beaks make it easy for them to extract seeds from cones and feeders.
+Their forked tails and pointed beaks make extracting seeds from cones and feeders easy.

 Peterson Field Guide To Birds Of Eastern & Central North America, Seventh Ed.